glet2024/100-Double-Pendulums-and-Lorenz-Attractor/README.md

  # Lorenz-Attractor
-A 3D simulation of the Lorenz 3-set system of ODEs that model atmospheric convection
+A 3D simulation of the Lorenz 3-set system of ODEs that model atmospheric convection.

 Simulation Demo Video: